Click here to listen to a reading of this blog:

 All I have to do is make one quick call, give a simple explanation and that’s it.
 They can’t discipline me for my health conditions, mental or physical, that would be discrimination – but it doesn’t matter to anxiety.
 This beast has run away with my thoughts.

-So, do I make the phone call, excuse myself from work for the day and rest up, anxiously waiting to go back in tomorrow (hopefully, if I’m well enough) OR do I push the anxiety down in to the pit of my stomach and drag myself in to work for a hard day of trying to work despite not being fit to?
-Do I conquer the anxiety for the sake of my physical health conditions or do I let the beast win today?
+So, do I make the phone call, excuse myself from work for the day and rest up, anxiously waiting to go back in tomorrow (hopefully, if I’m well enough) or do I push the anxiety down into the pit of my stomach and drag myself into work for a hard day of trying to work despite not being fit to?

 Please remember that if you’re a thyroid patient living with poor mental health or lingering physical symptoms, that you don’t have to live this way.
 To address why you may still be feeling unwell (often despite being on thyroid medication too), please see this article and go through each suggestion, putting your thyroid jigsaw back together.